What’s it all about?

 From opportunities to explore the nearby heath to dining in a range of superb restaurants and enjoying its vibrant nightlife, West Hampstead offers the best of country and city living.

-Eating out: The Wet Fish Cafe is a local institution, both for its excellent food, popular music and arts events.
+Eating and Drinking: The Wet Fish Cafe is a local institution, both for its excellent food, popular music and arts events.
 Don’t leave without trying one of its delicious cocktails.
+Run by three local brothers, try David's Deli for delicious, Lebanese-influenced meze-style food.
+The Gallery is a buzzy neighbourhood bar, loved by locals.

-Theatre: The Tricycle Theatre on nearby Kilburn High Road regularly puts on fantastic performances that reflect the diversity of local cultures – performances range from Lionboy, a tale that fuses storytelling with circus, to Bach by Candlelight.
+Theatre: The Kiln Theatre on nearby Kilburn High Road regularly puts on fantastic performances that reflect the diversity of local cultures.

 Relaxation: This is a place where your children may afford you the best social life – there’s a vibrant coffee shop scene with parents pushing prams jostling for space with writers, actors and other freelancers who call this part of town home.
 The bagels at Roni's Bagel Bakery are second to none and it’s a favourite place to take children for an after school treat.
 West End Lane Books entertains children with storytime sessions twice a week.